bbauska/UofM-AdvStyling/readme.md

 ## Week2-11.
 Breakpoints

 Hi everybody.
-Every once in a while, I like to step back and think about some of the terms I use in this class and make sure I\'ve actually defined them for you so we\'re all in agreement or understand what the general meaning is.
+Every once in a while, I like to step back and think about some of the terms I use in this class and make sure I&apos;ve actually defined them for you so we&apos;re all in agreement or understand what the general meaning is.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->